AidanTek/CreativeHackingWorkshop/WorkshopBooklet.md

 **Challenge:** Can you make the LEDs fade back out as well as fading in?

+---

 #### Modulo

+Modulo **%** is an interesting math command, the result of modulo is the remainder of a number divided by another, for example:

+2 % 2 = 0
+3 % 2 = 1
+4 % 2 = 0
+5 % 2 = 1

+or:

+6 % 3 = 0
+7 % 3 = 1

+You can use modulo to create patterns in the LED strip in combination with the if() command.

 This example sketch can be found in the "modulo" file in the repository - or you can type it as below: